top of page

 Being positive all the time just isn’t realistic or sustainable.
 Sometimes life beats you down, and guilt and shame play a vital role in putting you in touch with your innermost self when you need it most.

 But a conversation about guilt and shame would be incomplete without talking about vulnerability.
-Because the truth is, vulnerability is the antidote to shame.
+The truth is, vulnerability is the antidote to shame.
+Society tells us that vulnerability is weakness.
+But vulnerability is really complete emotional risk and exposure, which takes courage to embrace.

 The cultural implications

-We’ve all heard the saying “Jewish guilt” or Catholic guilt.”
+You’ve heard the saying “Jewish guilt” or Catholic guilt.”
 But no one religion or culture has a monopoly on guilt and shame.
 As the youngest daughter of Iranian immigrants, I felt guilt every day.
 So much so that guilt became an accepted, unavoidable part of my life.

 But now I know better.